Venus Flytrap (WKRP in Cincinnati): Background

 "Venus Flytrap" is the pseudonym used by disc jockey Gordon Sims, the evening DJ at the radio station WKRP.
 His real name is not revealed until late in the show's first season.
 The background of his character is complicated, but can be pieced together from various episodes.

 Gordon Sims is from New Orleans.
 His parents were divorced and his grandmother raised him.
 According to the episode "Venus and the Man" he graduated from Carlisle State Teachers College.
 In the episode "Sparky", he mentions having played baseball in the minor leagues (at the double-A level) in Texas for a couple of years; however, this is never mentioned again, and from the context of the conversation, it's possible Sims was exaggerating or even fibbing about this experience in order to make a connection with former baseball player/manager Sparky Anderson, who had just been hired at WKRP.
+(Venus' baseball career never comes up in the episode "Baseball", which centers around the whole staff playing in a softball game against rival station WPIG.
+Venus plays fairly well in the game, but not at the level one would expect of a former professional amongst amateurs.)

 At the age of 22, Sims was drafted into the U. S. Army and served in the Vietnam War.
 After seeing another soldier called Weird Larry go crazy and commit suicide by jumping out of a helicopter (not to mention the several Viet Cong prisoners thrown out), Gordon had enough of the war and deserted.
 He had only three weeks remaining on his enlistment, all to be served in the continental United States, where he was to be processed for discharge with no further combat obligations.
 He spent the next several years hiding out under assumed names, which explains why most of his colleagues at WKRP didn't know his real name at first.
 While he was on the lam, Gordon became a New Orleans schoolteacher and worked part-time as a disc jockey under the name "The Duke of Funk."
 He became frustrated with his inability to reach his students (whom he described as "hoodlums") and quit.

 Eventually, Venus turned himself in to military officials at the urging of Mr. Carlson (season 1 "Who Is Gordon Sims?"); as he only had a month left when he deserted, Venus was given a general discharge and served out his remaining month, in the words of Andy Travis, "peeling potatoes."